AntonioMrtz/SpotifyElectron/docs/Git-Convention.md

 ## Pull Request convention

-After creating your Pull Request rename the title with the issue title and its number.
+After creating your Pull Request rename the title with the issue title and its number:

+`#issue-number: IssueTitle`

 Examples:

 ```
 Issue:

-title: Add Home Page
+issue-title: Add Home Page
 issue-number: #7777
 ```